Q: I was born in Saudi Arabia and need a certified copy of my birth certificate. How do I do this?

 Q: How do Class Reps relate to ABI?

 A: It is important for ABI to understand the issues concerning each class.
 Suggestions, complaints, and/or compliments can enhance and improve the structure and communication ability of this large group.
-If you have any questions or comments, please contact the Class Representative Director.
+If you have any questions or comments, please contact the ABI Board.

 Q: Who do I contact if I find a new address (email OR mailing) for a classmate?

-A: New or updated mailing addresses can be sent to our Class Rep Director or directly to ABI's Database Director.
+A: New or updated mailing addresses can be sent to ABI's Database Director.

 Q: What should I tell classmates about the Aramco Brats reunions?